cryptimeleon/cryptimeleon.github.io/DEVELOPER.md

 To enable MathJax rendering for a site, add `mathjax: true` to the YAML Front Matter of the corresponding markdown page.
 The YAML Front Matter is the YAML code delimited by `---` at the top of a markdown page.

+The Markdown partser used is [Kramdown](https://kramdown.gettalong.org).
+Its documentation is helpful for looking up things such as what kind of Latex math delimiters are supported etc.

 ### Jupyter

 The documentation contains a number of Jupyter notebooks.